 Week 1: Pattern Building

 The first week is the most important and the most boring.
 Three sessions, two days apart, focused on the basic patterns: squat, hinge, push, pull.
 Bodyweight only.
 The goal is not to build strength yet.
-The goal is to teach your body the movements properly and confirm you can do three sessions in a week without it derailing.
+The goal is to teach your body the movements properly and confirm you can do three sessions in a week without it derailing your schedule, your sleep, or your mood.

 Each session is 25 to 35 minutes.
 Five exercises, two sets each, eight to twelve reps.
-Box squats, bodyweight Romanian deadlifts (hands on the wall), wall pushups, doorway rows with a towel, and a 30-second plank.
+Box squats (sit to a chair, stand back up), bodyweight Romanian deadlifts (hands on the wall for balance), wall pushups, doorway rows with a towel, and a 30-second plank.
 That is it.
 Most beginners are tempted to do more.
 Resist that.
 Week one is about consistency, not effort.
+The body needs the gentle introduction.

 Week 2: Adding Load